mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 To help the lesson run smoothly, let's ensure everyone is in the same directory.
 This should help us avoid path and file name issues.
+At this time please navigate to the directory containing the [course repository](https://github.com/EEOB-BioData/BCB546X-Fall2018) on your computer.
+Before starting, be sure to **pull** the most recent changes from the repository using `git pull origin master`.
-At this time please navigate to the `python-bcb546` directory on your computer.
-If you working in Jupyter Notebook be sure that you start your notebook in the `python-bcb546` directory.
+If you're working in Jupyter Notebook be sure that you start your notebook in the `course-files/python` directory.
 If you do not have this directory, please see the instructions in the [Setup](../setup/) page.

 You will want to use a Jupyter notebook or the Spyder IDE console to run this lesson.
 Both of these tools make it easy to view in-line plots.

 To start a new Python session in a Jupyter notebook:

 ```
-$ cd python-bcb546
+$ cd course-files/python
 $ jupyter notebook
 ```

+This typically brings up your default web browser and opens the Jupyter home screen.
-Then select **_New->Python 3_**.
+Select **_New->Python 3_**.
 Name this session `03-starting-wtih-data`.

+Note that you can also start a Jupyter notebook from the Anaconda Navigator launch screen.
+This will likely open the notebook in your home directory and you can then navigate through your file system to get to the `course-files/python` directory.

-Alternatively, you can start a Spyder instance and navigate to the `python-bcb546` directory from the console using Unix commands.
+Alternatively, you can start a Spyder instance and navigate to the `course-files/python` directory from the console using Unix commands.